Spomky-Labs/jose/doc/Use.md

 | Key Agreement with Key Wrapping |     YES        |     YES      |        NO *          |            YES                  |       NO *      |
 | Direct Encryption               |     NO *       |     NO *     |        NO            |            NO *                 |       YES         |

-*: Compatibility is possible only if the algorithm for the first recipient is a `Direct Key Agreement` or a `Direct Encryption` algorithm, otherwise it is not possible
+*: Compatibility is possible only if the algorithm for the first recipient is a `Direct Key Agreement` or a `Direct Encryption` algorithm and there is no other recipient using the same algorithms, otherwise it is not possible

 ### Important note